zoran-petrovic-87/gdal-batch-scripts-for-windows/README.md

 * Run .bat file and follow the instructions.

 ## assign_projection_to_tif.bat
-Assigns projection to TIF files without re-projecting
+Assigns projection to TIF files without re-projecting.

 ## compress_tif.bat
 Compresses TIF files.
 You can select one of three predefined compression types.